ingmarboeschen/JATSdecoderEvaluation/README.md

 - JATSdecoder: Insights to PubMed Central’s Open Access Database (submitted 2021).
 - JATSdecoder's function get.stats(): Evaluation of an automated text extraction tool for statistical results in scientific reports (submitted 2021).

+Note: A minimal web app to extract statistical results from textual resources with get.stats() is hosted at [www.get-stats.app](www.get-stats.app).